TarodBOFH/gradle-template-example/README.md

 Features:
 - Multimodule setup: Modules reside in `modules` folder.
 Please refer to `settings.gradle.kts` for further information
 - `buildSrc` plugin scripts to be imported like the old groovy `apply from` format
-- Extra properties as an example, as global `versions.gradle.kts` on `buildSrc`, overriden on the rootProject and then overriden per module on `buildscript {}` block
+- Extra properties as an example, as global `versions.gradle.kts` on `buildSrc`, overridden on the rootProject and then overridden per module on `buildscript {}` block
 - Preconfigured `java` and `java-test` plugin scripts
 - Preconfigured `kotlin-jvm` and `kotlin-test` plugin scripts, with spotless and klint (java plugin scripts doesn't have any linter)
 - Preconfigured junit 5 script plugin with test summary output